Malcolm-G-Moringa/Ani-Fiends/README.md

 - NPM

 ### Installation of application
-Installation of the application is required to use features such as the delete button and updating the number of tickets bought on the db.json file.

-  ***NB:* Make sure to install from the main branch**.
+Installation of the application is not necessary but if one wishes to, the steps are described below.

-The installation steps below are described for a linux machine.\
+The installation steps are described for a linux machine.\
 To use this repo on your machine requires some simple steps

 #### Alternative One (Cloning directly from my repository)